michael-giannini/SideLineTestApp/README.md

 If additional test are added to the app, they should be added in a manner similar to the existing tests and use the MVVM architecture.
 Each test should contain an instructions page that appears before the test begins.

-To add your test to the app, after creating your code, create a `button` inside the `Main2Activity` class.
+When adding your test to the app, create a `button` inside the `Main2Activity` class.
 Place this button below the existing buttons.
 Inside the `Main2Activity` code, create an intent that opens the new test.
 The participant name should be included.
 An example is shown below:

 ```
 //Launch New Test